 To understand geography trends, Download Sample Report.

-The United States oil and gas upstream market is moderately fragmented.
-Some of the key players in this market include Exxon Mobil Corporation, BP plc, Royal Dutch Shell Plc, Total S.A, and Chevron Corporation, amongst others.
+The US oil and gas upstream market is moderately fragmented.
+Some of the key players in this market include Exxon Mobil Corporation, BP plc, Royal Dutch Shell Plc, Total SA, and Chevron Corporation, amongst others.